atc-net/atc/docs/CodeDoc/Atc/IndexExtended.md

 - [HttpStatusCodeExtensions](System.Net.md#httpstatuscodeextensions)
   -  Static Methods
+     - IsClientError(this HttpStatusCode httpStatusCode)
-     - IsClientErrors(this HttpStatusCode httpStatusCode)
+     - IsClientOrServerError(this HttpStatusCode httpStatusCode)
      - IsInformational(this HttpStatusCode httpStatusCode)
-     - IsRedirects(this HttpStatusCode httpStatusCode)
+     - IsRedirect(this HttpStatusCode httpStatusCode)
-     - IsServerErrors(this HttpStatusCode httpStatusCode)
+     - IsServerError(this HttpStatusCode httpStatusCode)
      - IsSuccessful(this HttpStatusCode httpStatusCode)
      - ToNormalizedString(this HttpStatusCode httpStatusCode)